Van, Turkey: Politics

 HDP won in a landslide in Van in the 2019 municipal elections.

 In the 2019 municipal elections, Bedia Özgökçe Ertan of the HDP party was elected mayor of Van.
 In August 2019 she was dismissed and subsequently sentenced to 30 years imprisonment accused of supporting terrorism as part of a government crackdown against politicians of the Kurdish HDP party; the Turkish state appointed an unelected state-trustee, Mehmet Emin Bilmez, in her place.
 Many other Kurdish mayors in other Kurdish cities across the region also suffered a similar fate.
 Protests against the decision arose which were suppressed by the Turkish police with the use of water cannons; some protestors were killed.

 Demographics

-At the end of 2024 the population figure for the city of Van was 522 885 (Ipekyolu, Tusba), but former Mayor Burhan Yengun is quoted as saying it may be as high as 600,000.
+At the end of 2024 the population figure for the city of Van was 522,885 (Ipekyolu, Tusba), but former Mayor Burhan Yengun is quoted as saying it may be as high as 600,000.
 The former Van Central (Merkez) District stretched over 1,938.14 km^{2}, but has subsequently been split into two new districts (İpekyolu and Tuşba).
 Today, Van has a Kurdish majority and Turkish minority.
+Scholars examining language use in the Van region have documented Kurmanji as the predominant spoken language among the city's Kurdish population.
+Sociolinguistic surveys of Kurdish-majority provinces, including Van, have found high rates of daily Kurdish language use among the Kurdish population, alongside varying degrees of Turkish bilingualism.

+Language

+Kurmanji (Northern Kurdish) is the principal language spoken by the Kurdish majority in Van.
+A sociolinguistic study of the Van community by Sherwani and Barlik (2020) documented Kurmanji as the predominant vernacular among the city's Kurdish residents, while Turkish functions as the language of public administration and formal education.
+Research on language demographics in Kurdish-majority southeastern Turkey has identified Van among the provinces with substantial Kurdish-speaking populations.